The types of business structures.

 These companies are registered with www.cipc.co.za and each year an annual return must be submitted to them to ensure you are still trading.
 Smaller companies will require an annual accounting review to be done by an accountant, which is a much simpler and cheaper version of an audit.

 The advantage of trading as a company is that it gives you a more professional image and being reviewed by an accountant can help ensure that you are running things properly and following the law – particularly when it comes to certain taxes.
 You are also able to have other companies or similar legal structures that are share holders of your company.
 It allows several people to get together and share in the ownership of a business and makes it easier to sell portions or all of it to future buyers.
 There is also the element that the debts of a company generally belong to the said company.
-So if things go wrong and you haven’t traded recklessly, you only lose your investment and not your private assets too.
+So if things go wrong and as long as you have not traded recklessly, you only lose your investment and not your private assets too.

 Whatever your structure you need to be aware that the Government will still require you to register for income tax, VAT, UIF, COID, PAYE and to apply for certain licenses depending on your industry, your size and whether you are employing staff.